ArindamRoy23/T2_DSBA_Graphical_Methods/README.md

 Overall, the PASCAL dataset has played a significant role in advancing the field of computer vision, and continues to be an important resource for researchers working on object recognition and related tasks.

+### Conclusion
+For the pascal dataset, the algorithm was able to get a median dice score of 0.79 with a standard deviation of 0.21.
 The results are stored in the plots folder, stored for a few sample images with different values of lambda.
 In depth results can be found in the final report.

-# Contributors
+## Contributors
 * Lorenzo Consoli
 * Oskar Girardin
 * Arindam Roy